ingoweiss/google-apps-script-backlog/README.md

 # Google Apps Script Backlog Utilities

-A Google Doc is a very flexible format for creating an (initial) backlog.
-However, estimation and resourcing are better done in in a spreadsheet.
-For other tasks such as milestone planning and user story mapping one might want to use yet another tool.
-It is cumbersome and error prone to keep two or more documents in sync.
+A Google Doc is a very flexible format for creating and evolving an (initial) backlog.

+However, one might want to use the backlog data in other tools to visualize (user story mapping etc.) or enrich (estimation, resourcing etc.) the backlog.
+It is cumbersome and error prone to keep multiple documents in sync.

 This script adds menu commands to a Google Doc backlog that help with a multi-doc backlog workflow.